DAVID GREENE, HOST:

-JUDY MOORE: Oh, here's come the wind.
+JUDY MOORE: Oh, here come the wind.

-ELLIOTT: Judy and George Moore watch from the wide front porch of their home just a block from the churned-up waters of the Mississippi Sound.
+ELLIOTT: Judy and George Moore watch from the wide front porch of their home, just a block from the churned-up waters of the Mississippi Sound.

 GEORGE MOORE: We're listening to the wind and...

 JUDY MOORE: And listening.
 We got...

-MOORE: ...the water.
+GEORGE MOORE: ...the water.

-ELLIOTT: The one before meaning Katrina.
+ELLIOTT: "The one before" meaning Katrina.
 Seven years ago today, their house was washed away.

-MOORE: On the same day.
-Is that weird?
+JUDY MOORE: Is that weird?
 That is so weird.

 ELLIOTT: The house is elevated now, and better able to withstand both the storm surge and the intermittent downpours.

 JUDY MOORE: You don't mess with water, especially in a hurricane.

 ELLIOTT: And that's the message that government officials have been trying to get across for the past few days.
-But in some ways, the memory of Katrina makes it harder for a much weaker hurricane like Isaac to garner that same sense of urgency.
+But in some ways, the memory of Katrina makes it harder for a much weaker hurricane - like Isaac - to garner that same sense of urgency.
 That's been a worry for Craig Fugate, head of the Federal Emergency Management Agency.

 ELLIOTT: Fugate, in Mississippi to help stage supplies as part of the federal response, says Isaac's landfall is by no means the end of the crisis.

 FUGATE: You've got to understand, this storm's going to move slow, and the risk is a lot of rain.
-So people that live inland may be thinking, well, this is something going to hit the coast, and because it's only a Category 1 hurricane, it won't be that bad.
+So people that live inland may be thinking well, this is something - going to hit the coast; and because it's only a Category 1 hurricane, it won't be that bad.

-ELLIOTT: He says people as far north as the capital in Jackson, 160 miles inland, should brace for flooding.
+ELLIOTT: He says people as far north as the capital in Jackson - 160 miles inland - should brace for flooding.
 Debbie Elliott, NPR News, Gulfport, Mississippi.